dyashkir/dyashkir.github.com/_posts/2012-01-24-Starting-with-Redis-tutorial.md

     hget user 1

 this approach will reduce memory overhead for keys we are storing.
+It also allows us to retrieve multiple users at the same time by retrieving multiple entries from the hash.

+    hmget user 1 2

 What if our user object is large?
 ---------------------------------

 However let's consider a relatively large user object.
 If we store in it in JSON we will need to parse the whole thing every time we retrieve it.
 If we always need the whole object then this might be acceptable.
 If the objects are small then it will also work well.
 But if objects are large and we have many queries where we need only small portion of the object (a pretty common case)?

-We can store each user a separate hash!
+We can store each user a separate hash

     hset user_1 name Pete
     hset user_1 bday 12938712837